 I look happily at Christoper and we both dig in.
 The rest is history.

-Other popular crock pot recipes on Dishes Delish:
+Other popular crock pot recipes

 I hope you enjoy this smoked pork shoulder recipe as much as I do!
 And please leave me a comment if you are so inclined as I’d love to hear from you.
 Tell me what your favorite meat is!